xGinko/NetherCeiling/README.md

 Features:
 - Multi-language support
 - A safe teleport feature (if you want to use this plugin to close access to the ceiling).
+- A /unstuck command for players stuck above the nether ceiling.
 - Prevent creating portals on the ceiling
 - Prevent using portals on the ceiling
 - Prevent using portals linked to the ceiling